conda-forge/cfep/README.md

 technical standpoint as well as to address social topics such as governance and expected conduct.

-To address these changes in an open manner, all major changes to the project should be submitted as conda-forge enhancement proposals (CFEP).
+To address these changes in an open manner to the project, it should be submitted as conda-forge enhancement proposals (CFEP).
 These CFEPs are similar to [Python's PEP](https://www.python.org/dev/peps/) and [IPython's IPEP](https://github.com/ipython/ipython/wiki/IPEPs:-IPython-Enhancement-Proposals) processes.